-Security cameras are often purposely built to be discreet–so much so that you might not even realize if they are on or not.
+Security cameras are purposely built to be discreet–sometimes to the point that it’s hard to tell if they are on or not.

-Learn how to tell if your camera is on so you can be sure to capture every moment, and find out how best to troubleshoot should it be unresponsive.
+Learn how to tell if a security camera is on and how best to troubleshoot should it be unresponsive.

-4 Ways To Tell If A Security Camera Is Recording
+How To Tell If a Security Camera is Recording

 One of the best ways to tell a security camera is working is to observe if it is moving.